Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential equation: Introduction

-where the source measure $\rho(x)$ is absolutely continuous with respect to the Lebesgue measure, the target measure $\mu$ is supported on a finite set and $\Pi(\rho,\mu)$ is the set of couplings having $\rho$ and $\mu$ as marginals.
-This particular variant has garnered increased interest recently due to its relevance in applications such as geometric optics \cite{decastro2014} and mesh generation \cite{DU2002591}.
+where $b(x,y)$ is a cost function, the source measure $\rho(x)$ is absolutely continuous with respect to the Lebesgue measure, the target measure $\mu$ is supported on a finite set $Y$ and $\Pi(\rho,\mu)$ is the set of couplings having $\rho$ and $\mu$ as marginals.
+This particular variant has garnered increased interest recently due to its relevance in applications such as geometric optics \cite{decastro2014, DELEO2017123, doskolovich2019optimal} and mesh generation \cite{DU2002591, yang2018fast}.

 Numerous studies have discussed various numerical algorithms relevant to this problem \cite{kitagawa, dieciomarov}; we refer the reader to \cite{ merigot:hal-02494446} and the references within for an overview on this topic.
 Motivated by some recent works in the discrete case \cite{nenna2022ode,hiew2024ordinary}, our focus here is on the entropic regularized version of the semi-discrete OT problem

 where $\sigma$ is the counting measure on $Y$ and $\entropy(\gamma\ |\ \rho\otimes\sigma)$ is the relative entropy with respect to the product measure.
-In particular by studying the dual (semi-discrete) entropic problem
+In particular, we study the dual (semi-discrete) entropic problem